ziirish/burp-ui/docs/usage.rst

     bconfsrv: /etc/burp/burp-server.conf
     # temporary directory to use for restoration
     tmpdir: /tmp
+    # how many time to wait for the monitor to answer (in seconds)
+    timeout: 5

 Each option is commented, but here is a more detailed documentation: